Build your own pergola

 What foundation is recommended for a PERGOLUX pergola?

-For maximum stability and durability, PERGOLUX recommends the use of reinforced point foundations measuring 85x85x85 cm (length x width x depth).
-These should be connected with a coupling beam made of iron or concrete to optimally secure the structure.
+For maximum stability and durability, PERGOLUX recommends using reinforced point foundations measuring 85x85x85 cm (length x width x depth).
+These should be connected with a coupling beam made of iron or concrete to securely anchor the structure.